rossrobino/blog/src/content/streaming-with-custom-elements.md

 	`<stream-html target="${target}" html="${escape(html)}"></stream-html>`;
 ```

+You should now see your HTML streamed into your page.

+> NOTE: Safari requires a minimum amount of bytes in the first chunk to support streaming, see this [issue](https://github.com/sveltejs/kit/issues/10315) for more details.

 ## Conclusion

 You can stream HTML with just a few lines of JavaScript using custom elements.
 Check out the network tab of your development tools to see the HTML stream slowly come in as the page loads.
 I hope this example provides a look under the hood of how HTML streaming works.
 Thanks for reading!